-The next options are narrow aisle (NA) very narrow aisle (VNA) and fork lift trucks like Bendi fork lift truck technology has improved dramatically in recent years.
+The next options are narrow aisle (NA) very narrow aisle (VNA) and forklift trucks like Bendi forklift truck technology have improved dramatically in recent years.
 This has allowed warehouse rack aisles to reduce dramatically in width allowing a far greater number of pallet racks to be installed in some buildings.
-Some fork lift trucks can now operate in aisles down to just over 1.6mtrs considering that pallet racing layouts usually work on 2.8-3mtr aisles the space saving is obvious.
+Some forklift trucks can now operate in aisles down to just over 1.6mtrs considering that pallet racing layouts usually work on 2.8-3mtr aisles the space saving is obvious.

 Another option is to look at double deep, push back or pallet flow warehouse rack designs.
 These systems can be costly per pallet stored but as part of a larger scheme can offer the best value for warehouse operations that need speed and a low number of operators.
 This is where a good return on the investment can be achieved.

 Remember once the ultimate warehouse system has been designed the last thing to consider is your warehouse review policy, small and simple adjustments to beam levels or alterations to pallet racking will keep your warehouse running to the maximum efficiency possible.

 In business the market place is constantly changing, the key to a successful warehouse is flexibility being able to react to short term needs while staying focused on long term goals and projections.